Hny1216/FeatureMapVisualization/README.md

 # **FeatureMapVisualization**

-The same class, Feature, is available in both python and matlab versions.
+The same class, FeatureMapVisualization, is available in both python and matlab versions.
 This class provides a way to visualize the feature maps of deep learning networks.

 More details (introduction of parameters, etc.) are described in the class documentation.